Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 History of the Masters cut

-It has always been a limited-field tournament since its inception in 1934, when Horton Smith completed a two-stroke victory over Craig Wood.
-And a 36-hole cut that has become tradition in the world of competitive golf wouldn’t be instituted until 1957.
-At that point, the Augusta National committee deemed it fair for the low 40 players and ties to move on to Saturday and Sunday.
+The Masters has always been a limited-field tournament since its inception in 1934 when Horton Smith completed a two-stroke victory over Craig Wood.
+At Augusta, the 36-hole cut that is tradition in the world of competitive golf wouldn’t be instituted until 1957, when it was deemed fair for the low 40 players and ties to move on to Saturday and Sunday.

-However, beginning in 2020, it is now just those in a tie for 50th place or better that make it through to compete for the fabled Green Jacket, with the 10-shot rule no longer applying.
-At the 2021 Masters, the cut line came at +3, with 54 players making it through to the weekend.
-The number of players making it through may seem like very few compared to other tournaments but due to the small field, well over half of the competitors get to play all four days.
+The 10-shot rule was scrapped in 2020, meaning it is now just those in a tie for 50th place or better that make it through to compete for the fabled Green Jacket.
+That meant the cut line fell at +4 at the 2022 Masters, which might seem like very few compared to other tournaments, but due to the small field, more than half the competitors get to play all four days.

 Masters cut records